zyh4482/Pipelines/RNA-seq/README.md

 Based on different flags you give to `--SAMtype`, it will create a folder beside your input directory named either `bam` or `sam`.

 For example, if we use `--SAMtype BAM Unsorted`, you will find your bam files stored under `/home/usr/data/bam/bam_unsorted/`.
 Another folder named `/tmp/` will be created to store temporary shell scripts for trimming and alignment.

+If you choose `SAM` or `BAM Unsorted`, this program will automatically perform sorting and indexing. `*.sorted.bam` and `*.bai` will be stored in the same folder.

+#### Special note:
-You can use `--keep` to keep those files.
+You can add flag `--keep` to keep shell scripts stored in `/tmp`.
 By default, these files will be deleted.

-After alignment, you may need to perform sorting and indexing for SAM/BAM.
-Run `sort_index.py` as below.

----
-## Sort and index ##
+If you did not delete the `/tmp` folder that holds shell scripts of all the samples, this program will fail to detect file existence from `fastp` and `STAR`.
+Therefore, if you rerun the script for some reasons, PLEASE remember to delete the `/tmp` in prior.